Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 Since this movement is difficult to overload, you can also incorporate tempo work to make it more challenging.
 I recommend taking a 3-second count to pull the cable toward your hip, pausing for 1 second, then taking another 3-second count to return the cable to the starting position.

 Not only will this help teach you how to maintain bodily control in any pulling exercise you do, but it will also help you grow your back muscles by increasing the amount of time they are under stress.

 Related Article: 8 Best Dumbbell Pullover Alternatives (With Pictures)

 The Best Cable Back Workouts For Muscle Mass

-These two workouts will give an example of how you can set up each of the exercises on this list to effectively train your back while just using cables.
+These two workouts will show how you can set up each of the exercises on this list to effectively train your back while just using cables.

-The primary considerations for these should be including exercises that train different muscles of the back and utilize differing ranges of motion and varying rep ranges.
+The primary considerations for these should include exercises that train different muscles of the back and utilize differing ranges of motion and varying rep ranges.

 Effective back training will prioritize progressions in load, reps, or sets over time and different ranges of motion.
 An even number of vertical and horizontal pulling movements should be included in each workout.

 - Wide-Grip Cable Row – 4 Sets of 6-8 Reps – Leave 1-2 reps in reserve for each set and increase load when you hit 8 reps on each set.